10 Facts About The Ringed Tree Boa

 Though mostly arboreal, ringed tree boas venture to the ground on occasion.
 They sometimes coil around bridge rails near rainforest research stations, mistaking them for branches.
 They can even appear on window sills, checking if there’s any prey living inside.
 Ringed tree boas have occasionally been found in overseas fruit shipments, despite averaging at well over 1 metre.

-The older and longer a ringed tree boa, the higher the branches they’ll venture to.
+The older and longer a ringed tree boa, the higher the branches it will venture to.
 A Costa Rican study found that those with a snout to vent length (AKA length excluding the tail) of below 90cm averaged at 208.3cm high.
 Those with a SV length above 90cm averaged at 416.7cm, and that excluded adults high in the canopies which were impossible to spot.

 3 Very difficult to find